matej2005/RP2040-MicrotikAPI/README.md

 	- set `server[]` to RouterBoard IP
 	- set `AUTH_USER` to user created in step 2.3
 	- set `AUTH_PASSWD` to user password in step 2.3
-	- set `targetVariableValue` to name of targeted rule
+	- set `targetVariableValue` to comment of targeted rule
  - Power On the device or push RESET while holding BOOT button
  - Compile and upload